KristinEbu/cse15l-lab-reports/lab-report-1-week-2.md

 >before running the `scp` command, the file `MoveThisFile.java` wasn't listed when running `ls`, but after running the `scp` command, `MoveThisFile.java` is now seen when runnning `ls`.

 ### **Setting an SSH Key**
-Using our CS15L account requires to enter your password multiple times, so it'd be easier to create an SSH Key to replace entering a password.
+Using the CS15L accounts requires entering your password multiple times, which is quite the hassle, so instead, it'd be easier to create an SSH Key to replace entering a password.

-In the terminal, when you're not logged into your CS15L account, run the command: `ssh-keygen -t ed25519` then keep pressing `enter` until it stops asking questions.
+In the terminal, when you're not logged into your CS15L account, run the command: `ssh-keygen -t ed25519` then keep pressing *enter* until it stops asking questions.
 This creates a `.shh` directory and a file `id_rsa.pub` on your local computer.

 ![alt text](keygen.png)
 >running the command will look something similar to this, but not exactly alike since I already had a previous SSH Key.

-You now need to create the `.shh` directory onto your CS15L account, by running the command: `mkdir .ssh` when you're logged in.
+You now need to create the `.shh` directory on your CS15L account, by running the command: `mkdir .ssh` when you're logged in.
 Then you copy the `.shh` directory and `id_rsa.pub` file from your computer into the server by using `scp` when you're not logged in.

 The command should look something similar to: `scp /Users/<Computer username>/.ssh/id_rsa.pub <CS15L username>@ieng6.ucsd.edu:~/.ssh/authorized_keys`